Abdullah Senussi

-Abdullah Senussi (/əbˈdʌlə ɑːl səˈnuːsi/ əb-DUL-ə-_-ahl-_-sə-NOO-see) is a Libyan national who was the intelligence chief and brother-in-law of former Libyan leader Colonel Muammar Gaddafi.
+Abdullah Senussi (Arabic: عبد الله السنوسي) (/əbˈdʌlə ɑːl səˈnuːsi/ əb-DUL-ə-_-ahl-_-sə-NOO-see) is a Libyan national who was the intelligence chief and brother-in-law of former Libyan leader Colonel Muammar Gaddafi.
 He was married to Gaddafi's sister-in-law.

+In June 1996, he was involved in the Abu Salim prison massacre.

+In 1999, he was sentenced in absentia by a French court to life imprisonment for the 1989 bombing of UTA Flight 772.
+And an international arrest warrant was issued against him.

 In 2011, Scottish police officers planned to interview him in connection with the Lockerbie bombing.

 Gaddafi government

 According to The Guardian, Senussi has had a reputation for evolving Libya's military since the 1970s.
 During the 1980s he was head of internal security in Libya, at a time when many opponents of Gaddafi were killed.
 Later, he was described as the head of military intelligence, but it is unclear whether he actually held an official rank.
 He was also thought to have been behind an alleged plot in 2003 to assassinate Crown Prince Abdullah of Saudi Arabia.

 After Senussi's marriage to Gaddafi's wife's sister in the 1979, he entered the elite circle of Libya's leader and assumed various roles including Deputy Chief of the External Security Organization.

 US embassy cables described him as being a confidant of Gaddafi who made "many of his medical arrangements".
 He was known to seek Gaddafi's approval at any cost, even if it went against his morals and beliefs.